athenarc/multi-modal-query-engines-experiments/README.md

 Our suite consists of query scripts per query for Lotus, BlendSQL and Palimpzest, and the corresponding evaluation scripts for all the systems.
-Query scripts are divided into four categories: projection, selection, join and aggregation.
+Query scripts are divided into four categories: derivation, selection, join and aggregation.
 Note that not every system can handle all queries.
 Additionally, for each query there is a bash script for creating different experimental runs, alternating different variants (i.e., the model, the provider and the input size).
 A similar structure is also followed for the evaluation.